-MN regent questions diversity, enrollment at Morris campus
+MN regent criticized for asking if campus is ‘too diverse’

-MINNEAPOLIS (AP) — The vice chairman of the University of Minnesota Board of Regents has publicly asked whether the increased diversity on the Morris campus is holding down enrollment, a question that has drawn criticism and a call for his resignation.
+MINNEAPOLIS (AP) — The vice chairman of the University of Minnesota Board of Regents is publicly questioning whether enrollment declines at one campus are because it’s “too diverse,” a question that has drawn criticism and calls for his resignation.

-At a public meeting of the board that oversees the university system last week, Vice Chairman Steve Sviggum asked acting Morris Chancellor Janet Schrunk Ericksen whether it was “possible at all from a marketing standpoint” that the campus had become “too diverse.”
+At a public meeting of the board that oversees the university system last week, Vice Chairman Steve Sviggum, a former Minnesota House speaker, asked acting Morris Chancellor Janet Schrunk Ericksen whether it was “possible at all from a marketing standpoint” that the campus had become “too diverse.”

 “I’ve received a couple letters, two actually, from friends whose children are not going to go to Morris because it is too diverse,” Sviggum said at the meeting.
 “They just didn’t feel comfortable there.”